Notes on shell initialization

 Login shells are usually those whose first argument (the one which

-contains the program name) starts wioth a -
+contains the program name) starts wioth a - or which are

-option.
+passed a -l option.
 The former is done automatically when

 doing a console or network login.
 Terminal emulator can usually be